 Meet Mizzou Hillel’s 2018-2019 Engagement Internship Cohort:

-Sarah is just getting back from a semester abroad in Israel on the Nachshon Project.
-Originally from North Carolina, she is a counselor at Camp Ramah Darom in Georgia and studies human development and religious studies.
+Bio: Sarah is just getting back from a semester abroad in Israel on the Nachshon Project.
+Originally from North Carolina, she is a counselor at Camp Ramah Darom in Georgia.
 Beyond studying she loves to hike, play roller derby, and learn Talmud.